This article contains subject matter, including a fictional story, that some may find upsetting. Discretion is advised.

 A few months later, in a backwoods town smack dab in the Florida Panhandle, a polaroid photo was found.
 A photo radiating with implications so sinister…

-A girl and boy were in the back of a white van, bound and gagged with duct tape.
-It’s believed the girl in the photo is Tara due to their physical similarities.
+A boy and girl were in the back of a white van, bound and gagged with duct tape.
+It’s believed the girl is Tara due to their physical similarities.

-The boy was briefly thought to be Michael Henley, a missing child who also happened to be from New Mexico.
+The boy was briefly thought to be Michael Henley, a missing child also from New Mexico.

 Internet sleuths have pointed out that the girl and Tara could not be one and the same.
-They’ve explained their facial characteristics differed: flat eyebrows vs arched eyebrows, nasions at different levels, etc. Plus the girl looked 15-16, as opposed to 19: Tara’s age when she vanished.
-If that isn’t enough, investigators at Valencia County Sheriff’s Office said they don’t consider the photo authentic.
+They’ve explained how their facial characteristics differed: flat eyebrows vs arched eyebrows, nasions at different levels, etc. Plus the girl looked 15-16, as opposed to 19 (Tara’s age when she vanished).
+If that isn’t enough, investigators at Valencia County Sheriff’s Office have said they don’t consider the photo authentic.

 So we know these two rascals couldn’t be Calico or Henley.
 They were just two unidentified kidnapping victims in the back of a rickety old van.
 Their tired, traumatized eyes could only stare back at their captor, callously wielding a Polaroid camera!

-Let’s pump the brakes for a second.
-I really shouldn’t make light of a situation like this.
+Hey, let’s pump the brakes here for a second.
+I shouldn’t make light of a situation like this.
 A situation involving a kidnapping, no less.
 But I wouldn’t be making light of it…if the photo wasn’t a JOKE.

 First, do kidnapping victims have tanned skin, as both their faces and the girl’s legs show?
 Kidnapping victims are forced to stay indoors to prevent others from seeing and reporting them to the authorities.

-Captive/missing children are generally pale and sickly-looking because of this.
-The kids in the photo are anything but.
-In fact, they look pretty healthy and the girl even has some muscle definition.
+Captive/missing children generally look pale and sickly as a result of this.
+The kids in the photo look anything but.
+In fact, they seem pretty healthy and the girl even has some muscle definition.

 Gags and Bounds